TeamRizu/outfox-wiki/translation.md

     ja.ini
 ```

 Here we can see 2 language files: **en** for English and **ja** for Japanese.
 It's a standard to name language files in that format (language-COUNTRY.ini).
-In my case, I did a Portuguese translation, but since there's also Portuguese from Portugal I had to name the file **pt-BR** (BR = Brazil).
+In my case, There's for anPortuguese translation, but since there's also Portuguese from Portugal the file had to named **pt-BR** (BR = Brazil).

 ### Fallback